Alexandria Ocasio-Cortez: General election

 Ocasio-Cortez faced Republican nominee Anthony Pappas in the November 6 general election.
 Pappas, an economics professor, did not actively campaign.
 The 14th district has a Cook Partisan Voting Index of D+29, making it New York City's sixth-most Democratic district, with registered Democrats outnumbering Republicans almost six to one.

 Ocasio-Cortez was endorsed by various politically progressive organizations and figures, including former president Barack Obama and U.S. senator Bernie Sanders.
 She spoke at the Netroots Nation conference in August 2018, and was called "the undisputed star of the convention".

 Crowley remained on the ballot as the nominee of the Working Families Party (WFP) and the Women's Equality Party (WEP).
 Neither he nor the WFP party actively campaigned, both having endorsed Ocasio-Cortez after the Democratic primary.
 Ocasio-Cortez called the WEP, which Governor Cuomo created ahead of the 2014 New York gubernatorial election, a cynical, centrist group that endorsed male incumbents over female challengers like her and Cynthia Nixon.
-Former Connecticut senator Joe Lieberman, who won reelection in 2006 on a third-party line after losing the Democratic Primary in 2006, penned a July 17 column in the Wall Street Journal expressing hope that Crowley would actively campaign on the WFP ballot line.
-WFP Executive Director Dan Cantor wrote an endorsement of, and apology to, Ocasio-Cortez for the New York Daily News; he asked voters not to vote for Crowley if his name remained on the general election ballot.
+Former Connecticut senator Joe Lieberman, who won reelection in 2006 on a third-party line after losing the Democratic primary in 2006, penned a July 17 column in the Wall Street Journal expressing hope that Crowley would actively campaign on the WFP ballot line.
+WFP executive director Dan Cantor wrote an endorsement of, and apology to, Ocasio-Cortez for the New York Daily News; he asked voters not to vote for Crowley if his name remained on the general election ballot.

 Ocasio-Cortez won the election with 78% of the vote (110,318) to Pappas's 14% (17,762).
 Crowley, on the WFP and WEP lines, received 9,348 votes (6.6%).
 Her election was part of a broader Democratic victory in the 2018 midterm elections, as the party gained control of the House by picking up 41 seats.
 Saikat Chakrabarti, who had been her campaign co-chair, became chief of staff for her congressional office.
-Co-creator of two progressive political action committees, he has been called a significant political presence.
 His departure in 2019 drew considerable speculation as to whether Ocasio-Cortez was trying to implement a more moderate strategy.